 Accessible polling stations in Zoetermeer

-The polling stations are open from 7:30 a.m. to 9 p.m.
-You may choose which polling station in Zoetermeer you go to.
+The polling stations will be open on March 18 from 7:30 a.m. to 9:00 p.m.
+You can choose which polling station in Zoetermeer you want to go to.
 There is always one near you.
-The addresses of the polling stations can be found on the back of the candidate list.
+The addresses of the polling stations can be found on the back of the candidate list and at www.zoetermeer.nl/verkiezingen.

-The polling stations are organized by district.
-This way you can quickly see which polling station is close by for you.
-Please note that the polling station location where you previously voted may not be used as a polling place this year.
+Please note that the polling place location where you previously voted may not be used as a polling place this year.

 Accessibility to polling stations

-All polling stations are set up so that voters with physical disabilities can cast their votes independently as much as possible.
-The overview of polling stations indicates whether these locations are partially or fully accessible to them.
-The polling stations are accessible according to the government guidelines.
+All polling stations are designed to enable voters with physical disabilities to cast their votes independently as much as possible.
+Any special accessibility features are indicated in the overview of polling stations.
+The polling stations are accessible in accordance with the guidelines of the national government.

-• The municipality will provide proper thresholds and door wedges where needed.
+- The municipality will provide proper doorsteps and door wedges where needed.

 Voting by voters with physical disabilities

-Voters whose physical conditions prevent them from voting in the voting booth by themselves may receive assistance.
-Examples include visually impaired or blind voters or people with Parkinson's disease.
-These voters may receive assistance in filling out the ballot paper in the voting booth from an employee of the polling station or someone of their own choosing.
+Voters who are unable to vote in the voting booth due to their physical condition may receive assistance.
+Examples include visually impaired voters or people with Parkinson's disease.
+These voters may receive assistance in filling out the ballot in the voting booth from a polling station employee or someone of their own choosing.

 Voting by visually impaired voters